Sonicx21themaster/anxiety/scenes/act1.md

 {{/if}}

 {{if _.whitebread}}
-b: We'll overdose on so much meth and white bread they won't be able to fit our fat corpse into the cremation furnace!
+b: We'll overdose on so many drugs and white bread they won't be able to fit our fat corpse into the cremation furnace!
 {{/if}}

 {{if !_.whitebread}}